Is there a “best way” to enable various types of hybrid cloud architecture?

 Solace and PCF: a match made in hybrid cloud heaven

 If you’re an architect who uses PCF, you may know that Solace produces a messaging and data movement platform which is available as a Tile from Pivnet.
-With this option, we wrap our Virtual Message Router (VMR) with a set of orchestration instructions which are in turn executed by BOSH.
+With this option, we wrap our Virtual Message Router (now referred to as Solace PubSub+) with a set of orchestration instructions which are in turn executed by BOSH.

 It allows applications and microservices running inside the elastic runtime to easily communicate amongst themselves as well as communicate with the outside world via TCP-Routes.
 But what if: